erc-dharma/tfa-pallava-epigraphy/README.md

 DHARMA project Task Force A Tamil Nadu, South India, Pallava epigraphic corpus.
 For more information, see the [website description](https://dharma.hypotheses.org/task-forces).

-## Pallava Inscriptions to be found elsewhere
+## Pallava Inscriptions in other repositories
 - **DHARMA_INSPallava00353**: Telugu inscription from Nalajanampāḍu = edited and encoded by Jens Thomas in [tfb-telugu-epigraphy](https://github.com/erc-dharma/tfb-telugu-epigraphy) (add filename when updated according to DHARMA file-naming conventions)

 ## Help and Guides